Lazytangent/thunks_old/README.md

     8. Let's test it here to see if our console.log shows up.
     9. Let's write the `ThunkActionCreator`.

-        -   A `ThunkActionCreator` is a funciton that intakes the params used at invocation.
+        -   A `ThunkActionCreator` is a function that intakes the params used at invocation.
 It then returns another function that intakes `dispatch`.
 It should eventually dispatch an action (POJO).

             ```js
             const thunkAction = (param1, param2) => async (dispatch) => {